Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ###Preplanning, by the clock

 When I am outlining my main goals, for the next day, I have a rule of spending 3 minutes, by the timer, thinking through what is required for each one, and setting myself up to do it.

-That might include
+That might include...

-pulling up documents and making them accessible, to reduce friction to starting, looking up a phone number that I’ll need messaging the person that I’m working with, to confirm our meeting Considering what I want to get out of my meeting tomorrow.
+- pulling up documents and making them accessible, to reduce friction to starting,
+- looking up a phone number that I’ll need
+- messaging the person that I’m working with, to confirm our meeting
+- Considering what I want to get out of my meeting tomorrow.
-Clarifying a and setting a TAP for starting that task If nothing else, I will visualize, in detail what the first steps of the task entail.
+- Clarifying a and setting a TAP for starting that task

+If nothing else, I will visualize, in detail what the first steps of the task entail.

 This prep work is sometimes helpful in of itself, but that isn’t the main point.